nextstrain/auspice/docs-src/docs/customise-client/introduction.md

 ---
-title: Customising auspice
+title: Customising Auspice
 ---

-Auspice allows you to customise the appearance and functionality of auspice [when the client is built](introduction/how-to-run.md#auspice-build).
+Auspice allows you to customise the appearance and functionality of Auspice [when the client is built](introduction/how-to-run.md#auspice-build).
-This is how auspice running locally and nextstrain.org look different, despite both using "auspice".
+This is how Auspice running locally and nextstrain.org look different, despite both using "Auspice".

 ![mumps](assets/auspice-vs-nextstrain.png)
 *Notice the difference?
-Default auspice (left) and nextstrain.org's customised version (right)*
+Default Auspice (left) and nextstrain.org's customised version (right)*

-This is achieved by providing a JSON at build time to auspice which defines the desired customisations via:
+This is achieved by providing a JSON at build time to Auspice which defines the desired customisations via:
 ```bash
 auspice build --extend <JSON>
 ```

-[Here's](https://github.com/nextstrain/nextstrain.org/blob/master/auspice/client/config.json) the file used by nextstrain.org to change the appearance of auspice in the above image.
+[Here's](https://github.com/nextstrain/nextstrain.org/blob/master/auspice/client/config.json) the file used by nextstrain.org to change the appearance of Auspice in the above image.

 See the [client customisation API](customise-client/api.md) for the available options.